Vortex dynamics in trabeculated embryonic ventricles: Introduction

-Since analytical solutions are not readily available, recent work has used computational fluid dynamics to resolve the flow in the embryonic heart.
-For example, DeGroff et al. \cite{DeGroff:2003} reconstructed the three-dimensional surface of a human heart embryo using a sequence of two-dimensional cross-sectional images at stages 10 and 11.
-The cardiac wall was fixed, and steady and pulsatile flows were driven through the chambers.
-They found streaming flows (particles released on one side of the lumen did not cross over or mix with particles released from the opposite side) without coherent vortex structures.
-Liu et al. \cite{Liu:2007} simulated flow through a three-dimensional model of a chick embryonic heart during stage HH21 (after about 3.5 days of incubation) at a maximum $Re$ of about 6.9.
+Due to the complexity of the cardiogenesis and the challenges of measuring flow patterns precisely, computational fluid dynamics (CFD) has become a premier tool for resolving the flow in embryonic hearts \cite{DeGroff:2003,Taber:2007,Liu:2007,Santhanakrishnan:2009,Miller:2011,Buskohl:2012,Lee:2013,Battista:2016a,Battista:2017,Vedula:2017,Battista:2017b,Lee:2018}.
+For example, Liu \textit{et al.} \cite{Liu:2007} simulated flow through a three-dimensional model of a chick embryonic heart during stage HH21 (after about 3.5 days of incubation) at a maximum $Re$ of about 6.9.
 They found that vortices formed during the ejection phase near the inner curvature of the outflow tract.
-More recently, Lee \textit{et al.} \cite{Lee:2013} performed 2D simulations of the developing zebrafish heart with moving cardiac walls.
-They found unsteady vortices develop during atrial relaxation at 20-30 hpf and in both the atrium and ventricle at 110-120 hfp.
-Goenezen \textit{et al.} \cite{Goenezen:2015} used subject-specific computational fluid dynamics (CFD) to model flow through a model of the chick embryonic heart outflow tract.
+In 2013, Lee \textit{et al.} \cite{Lee:2013} performed 2D simulations of the developing zebrafish heart with moving cardiac walls.
+They found that unsteady vortices develop during atrial relaxation at 20-30 hpf and in both the atrium and ventricle at 110-120 hpf.